yuu200219/SDN-Routing-Path-and-Network-Updating/README.md

       - Record the SDN ctrl packets that have been acked
       - If all the SDN ctrl packets in the last round are acked, then SDN controller sends the SDN ctrl packets in the next round
 ## Note
-- Providing example input and output for reference.
+- Providing sample inputs and outputs for reference.